 Dr Amanda Sives (MBACP)

-I am a person-centred counsellor with an MA in Clinical Counselling (Distinction) from the University of Chester.
-I have worked in a variety of locations including Jigsaw Counselling in Widnes, John Moores University, Liverpool Hope University Counselling Service, West Cheshire College and medical centres on the Wirral.
-I have worked with people of different ages, genders and cultures.
+I have experience of working in a variety of locations including Jigsaw Counselling in Widnes, John Moores University, Liverpool Hope University Counselling Service, West Cheshire College and medical centres on the Wirral.
+I have worked with adults of different ages, genders and cultures.

 I have worked with clients who have experienced: anxiety, depression, work-related stress, infertility and pregnancy loss, bereavement, relationship breakdown, low self-esteem, identity, bullying and abuse.